Deer

 Ontario residents who wish to hunt in a controlled deer hunt must have a valid Outdoors Card and apply, and be successful, in the controlled deer hunt draw.
 If you are successful in the draw you will receive a controlled deer hunt validation.
 Eligible farmers and landowners may instead apply for a farmer/landowner validation for themselves and/or their immediate relatives (go to Farmer and landowner controlled hunt validation for details).
 Successful applicants need to print an updated licence summary that lists their controlled deer hunt validation (area, season, type of deer).

-It is not necessary to purchase a deer licence prior to applying to the controlled deer hunt draw; however, hunters who receive a validation in the draw must purchase a deer licence before their validation will appear on their licence summary and before they can hunt in the controlled hunt.
-Each hunter who receives a validation in the draw is permitted to hunt deer in the WMU specified on their licence summary during the period indicated, so long as they also meet the deer hunting requirements.
-The validation also identifies the type of deer that can be harvested on the hunter's deer tag during the period indicated.
+It is not necessary to purchase a deer licence prior to applying to the controlled deer hunt draw; however, hunters who receive a validation must purchase a deer licence before their validation will appear on their licence summary and before they can hunt in the controlled hunt.
+Each hunter who receives a validation is permitted to hunt deer in the WMU specified on their licence summary during the period indicated, so long as they also meet the deer hunting requirements, including hunting on a tag.
+A validation on your licence summary is not a tag.
+The validation identifies the type of deer that can be harvested on the hunter's deer tag during the period indicated.
 The validation is for an antlerless or antlered deer, unless the validation specifies antlered deer only.
 Whether a hunter has been successful in the antlerless deer draw is not relevant to the type of deer they can harvest during a controlled deer hunt season.
 Hunters who do not have a licence summary showing a controlled deer validation may not participate in the controlled deer hunt.

-Note: Apprentice hunters (12–14 years old) are not eligible to apply to the controlled hunt draw or receive a controlled deer hunt validation, but they may participate in a controlled hunt with a mentor who has a controlled deer hunt validation for the relevant season listed on their licence summary.
+Note: Apprentice hunters (12 to 4 years old) are not eligible to apply to the controlled hunt draw or receive a controlled deer hunt validation, but they may participate in a controlled hunt with a mentor who has a controlled deer hunt validation for the relevant season listed on their licence summary.
 Any deer harvested must be using the mentor’s validation and tag in these cases.

 For instructions on how to apply to the controlled deer hunt draw, go to how to apply to hunt big game section.